Kvitekvist/FUS/README.md

 ### Activate the Essential Files

+DO NOT RUN LOOT!
+Everytime you run LOOT a kitten dies and we cry in the corner.
+The load order is exactly as it should be, do not change it.

 First, run the program named Essentials Files from Mod Organizer 2.
 This step will add the required files for SKSE, Engine Fixes, DLL loader and other essential files that cannot be handled by MO2.